 NEW STUDENT ORIENTATION is just ahead for on-campus undergraduate students!
-Look over the things you need to know before arriving.
+Look over the things you need to know Before You Arrive.
 After that, check out the Orientation Week Schedule and Frequently Asked Questions below.
 We can't wait to see you on campus!

 Before You Arrive